lacerto/pic-interrupt/README.md

 The program lights the four LEDs of the demo board in succession from left to right changing direction after the last LED on either side has been lit.

-A change interrupt for the RA3 pin of PORTA is enabled, thus when the button is pressed the interrupt handler takes over and blinks all four LEDs three times.
+A change interrupt for the RA3 pin of PORTA is enabled, thus when the button is pressed the interrupt handler takes over and blinks all four LEDs a couple of times.
 After the interrupt has been handled the blinking from left to right and vice versa continues where it left off.

 ## Usage